Skip to main content

 Wildlife Ecosystems

 Guaricana's intact forest supports a rich fauna including several threatened Atlantic Forest species.
 Jaguars and pumas are present as top predators, along with ocelots and margays.
-Primates include black lion tamarins and howler monkeys.
+Primates include howler monkeys and other Atlantic Forest species.
 The park provides habitat for tapirs, white-lipped peccaries, and various deer species.
-The avifauna is exceptionally rich, with over 300 species expected, including Atlantic Forest endemics like the black-fronted piping guan, purple-winged ground dove, and various antbirds, woodcreepers, and tanagers.
-The park's amphibian diversity is notable, with cloud forest species particularly well-represented.
+The avifauna is exceptionally rich, with Atlantic Forest endemics including the black-fronted piping guan and the critically endangered purple-winged ground dove (Paraclaravis geoffroyi), associated with bamboo-rich forest understories.
+[1] The park's amphibian diversity is notable, with cloud forest species particularly well-represented.

 Flora Ecosystems

 The park protects dense ombrophilous forest (Atlantic rainforest) across an altitudinal gradient from approximately 50 to 1,500 meters, encompassing lowland, submontane, montane, and upper montane forest formations.
 The canopy reaches 25-30 meters in the lower forests, with emergent trees exceeding 35 meters.
-Epiphyte diversity is extraordinary, with hundreds of species of orchids, bromeliads, ferns, and mosses covering the trees and creating hanging gardens.
+Epiphyte diversity is extraordinary, with hundreds of species of orchids, bromeliads, ferns, and mosses covering the trees.
 Tree ferns dominate the understory at higher elevations.
 The cloud forest zone features stunted, moss-covered vegetation adapted to constant moisture and cool temperatures.
-Araucaria angustifolia (Parana pine) occurs at the highest elevations.
+Araucaria angustifolia (Parana pine) occurs at the highest elevations where the forest transitions to the highland plateau.

 Geology